 How often do drivers need examinations?

-At least every 2-years, more frequently depending on medical conditions.
+CDL drivers need a CDL examination at least every 2-years, more frequently depending on any medical conditions.

 What equipment is needed for the examination?

 The minimum requirements for a CDL examination are snellen vision, dipstick urinalysis, and blood pressure cuff.